 How to Create a Local Administrator User Account in Windows 11

-Last Updated on May 5, 2026
+Last Updated on June 28, 2026

 By default, Microsoft wants you to use a Microsoft Account to log into your Windows computer.
 These Microsoft accounts are used to log into all your devices with one account and password, and also to sync many of your settings between these devices.
+Plus, if you have a Microsoft 365 account for Office and other apps, you can use the same login for that as well.

 Back in the older days of Windows, we used to have local accounts that were stored on only the computer it was configured on.
 This simplified things to some degree since you didn’t need to worry about connecting all of your devices together and sharing information.